-Choose from among these Sedum for groundcovers: All are low growing and compact, and thrive on neglect.
+Choose from among these Sedum for groundcovers: All are low growing and compact.
 They form a lovely textural carpet in only a few seasons.

 Plant all one kind for major impact, or a random assortment for a tapestry.
 Of course there is an overlap of the different types but these do well grown in the landscape; click on the names for more information about each one.